-Cost is often the driving factor but there are many other things to take into consideration; level of skill required to carry out any given task, access to tools/materials, having the time to do it or simply whether or not you have the basic know-how.
-Floor sanding and restoration is no different.
+Cost is often the driving factor, but there are many other things to take into consideration; the level of skill required to carry out any given task, access to tools/materials, having the time to do it or simply whether or not you have the basic know-how.
+Floor sanding and restoration are no different.

 As a professional floor sander, the satisfaction I feel when putting down the final coat of lacquer hasn’t gotten old.
 I can assure you sanding your own floor will probably give you twice the satisfaction, as you can relive it every time your friends and family compliment your beautiful wood floor.

-Generally speaking, though, most will do a good job, in a time effective and cost efficient way… Relatively speaking!
+Generally speaking, though, most will do a good job in a time-effective and cost-efficient way… Relatively speaking!
 Depending on the size of your floor, you will pay probably a quarter of the price of hiring a professional, and as the floor increases in size, the money you save increases.

 I know budgets are important, but 5 minutes of using a cheap drum sander and you may give up and call a professional.
 And 2 years down the line when your finish is wearing out or delaminating, you’ll wish you spent that little extra.

-It has taken years to become a competent, confident floor sander that can take on any floor and know exactly how to tackle it and how to deal with any problems that may arise.
+It has taken years to become a competent, confident floor sander that can take on any floor and know precisely how to tackle it and deal with any problems that may arise.
 And this is what I wish to impart to you with this website.
-I will be as thorough and comprehensive as I can.
-There will be a page to help you with anything you may encounter. e.g.. how to sand pine floor boards, how to sand a basket formation mosaic parquet floor, how to fill knots.
+I will be as thorough as I can.
+There will be a page to help you with anything you may encounter. e.g.. how to sand pine floor boards, how to sand a basket formation mosaic parquet floor, and how to fill knots.

 Why not post your project on HowToSandaFloor.com!
 Very soon you will be able to post your progress pictures, get help from the DIY flooring community and be an example to anyone considering renovating their own floor!